 Also there are a few claims about their having various industry people in common.

 So did Marshmello hear the track?
 Maybe.
-But it’s not a slam dunk like Ed Sheeran breaking into a chorus of Marvin Gaye’s “Let’s Get It On” in the middle of his performance of “Thinking Out Loud,” which may well play badly for Sheeran in court this fall.
+But it’s not a slam dunk like Ed Sheeran breaking into a chorus of Marvin Gaye’s “Let’s Get It On” in the middle of his performance of “Thinking Out Loud,” for which he’ll have to answer in court this fall. (scheduled at least).

-As for similarity, on Page 21 of the complaint the plaintiffs begin to lay out their case starting with the fact that ordinary listeners on the internet have noticed the similarity.
-At least one fan tweeted about it and got a “like” from Marshmello himself.
+As for similarity, on Page 21 of the complaint, the plaintiffs begin to lay out their musical claims with the fact that ordinary listeners on the internet have noticed the similarity.
+Reportedly one fan tweeted about it and got a “like” from Marshmello himself.
 So, ordinary listeners can hear it.
+You heard it, right?

 Then they say that 15 out of those 20 are the same pitch played at the same rhythmic value.
 This equates to saying, if you played the two melodies at the same time, 15 out of 20 pitches would be the same note sounding at the same time.
 And they’re correct there as well.

 Lastly, in the note counting section, they say 11 of the 20 are the same pitch, occurring at the same time, and held for the same length of time.
 This too is correct, and to me, understates.
-Those 11 notes are of relatively high value to these melodies.
-So, don’t read that as 55% similar and 45% not similar.
+I would definitely argue that those 11 notes are of relatively high value to these melodies compared to the other nine.
+So, don’t read that as just 55% similar and 45% not similar.
 That would be selling it short.

-This is an instrumental melody.
-There are no lyrics in this part of the song.
-In addition to verses and choruses, synthesizer melodic hook sections are very common across dance and pop style musics.
-So the next best place to explore is the chords. but they don’t dwell on it, wisely I think.
-Across those 20 notes that are so alike, they correctly point out that the first and last chords are the same.
-But the progressions are not meaningfully the same, and this matters a bit.
-Why?
-Because melody notes get their meaning and their intent from their context; that is, the notes that came before and those that will follow, and the accompanying chords against which they’re set.
-Here, the different chord progressions inform the meaning of their respective melodies differently, leaving the melodies less similar than they’d be in a vacuum.
+But they don’t dwell on it.
+In the harmonies that accompany those 20 notes that are so alike, they correctly point out that the first and last chords are the same, but that leaves differences, and this matters.
+Melody notes get their meaning and their intent from their context; that is, the notes that came before, those that will follow, and the accompanying chords against which they’re set.
+Here, the different chord progressions inform the meaning of their respective melodies differently, leaving the melodies somewhat less “similar” than they’d be taken alone.

-The complaint drives it home saying these important similarities along with “undeniable access” make any claim of independent creation “dead on arrival.”
-Then they added that there’s no prior art substantially similar to Arty’s I Lived.
+The complaint concludes that these important similarities along with “undeniable access” make any claim of independent creation “dead on arrival.”
+Then they add that there’s no prior art substantially similar to Arty’s I Lived.

 It’s interesting.
 They’re certainly right about the melody being similar.
-It’s more than similar; the respective melodic hooks are essentially the same end to end; every bit as similar as the stats — 11 of 20 notes, 19 of 20 notes, 15 of 20 notes— are meant to convey.
+It’s more than similar; the respective melodic notes are essentially the same end to end; every bit as similar as the stats — 11 of 20 notes, 19 of 20 notes, 15 of 20 notes— would convey.

-But more generally, what these melodies really are is a super simple call and response.
-They’re two measures of one idea, a five-note musical phrase, two measures of a responding idea, two measures of the first idea again, and two measures of the response idea perhaps rephrased slightly as a sort of a “final word” on the matter.
-And this “final word” metaphor is as good an explanation as any for why the 20th note was dissimilar.
-That’s the musical device being employed here.
+But more generally, what these melodies really are is a very simple question and answer type of device.
+They’re two measures of one idea, a five-note musical phrase that serves as the question, followed by two measures of a responding idea, then two measures of the first idea again, then two measures of the response idea perhaps rephrased slightly as a sort of a “final word” on the matter.

 Are they right about the access?
 Was Arty’s “I Lived” so widely heard that a very busy Marshmello must’ve heard it?
 I really don’t know.
 I’ve never heard it but that doesn’t mean EDM guys haven’t.
 I’ve sure heard enough of “Happier.”